turingschool/curriculum/source/topics/performance/caching_data.markdown

 => 5
 {% endirb %}

-Simple!
-If you check out the Redis console, you can see the value has been stored into Redis:
+Your data is stored in the cache.

+### Redis Console

+You can connect to Redis directly to inspect keys and values:

 {% terminal %}
 $ redis-cli